loldenburg/piwik-manager-appsscript/README.md

 * Likewise, **changes in Piwik Pro Analytics or TM will not automatically show up in Piwik Pro Manager**.
 You have to run "Refresh" (or "Other -> Populate all Tabs" first).
-* **Don't worry about accidentally doing Tag Manager changes you didn't want.** Piwik Pro Manager does not directly publish anything.
+* **Don't worry about accidentally doing Tag Manager changes you didn't want.** Piwik Pro Manager does not directly publish anything, unless you explicitly activate `publish_after_sync` and `publish_after_edit` in the "Config Settings" (see below).
 You can always revert the changes in Tag Manager.
 * **The "Sites" tab is all-important**.
     * Check the boxes for the Sites for which you want to view elements in Piwik Pro Manager.
 For example, if you select Site A and Site B, the other tabs (Tags etc.) will